 Chase Receivables originated as a collection agency in 1953 as the Credit Bureau of Napa County, Inc. located in Sonoma, California.
 In 1986, Fred Merrill purchased the Credit Bureau of Napa County and transformed the company into the DBA Chase Receivables.
 This acquisition allowed Chase Receivables to conduct business nationwide, not as a mere regional collection agency.

 Today, Chase Receivables is a collection agency with a national presence.
-Currently, Chase Receivables has call centers in California and New York, with a capacity of over 250 collectors.
-It is a California corporation and is fully licensed and bonded throughout the continental United States.
+It is a California corporation and is fully licensed and bonded.

 Chase Receivables prides itself on maintaining our reputation as an industry leader.
 Over the years, we have consistently been ranked as a top performer in the Financial Services industry.
-We have also been ranked as #1 in the Telecommunications industry.
 Furthermore, Chase Receivables has an extensive history and expertise in the Health Care industry, providing recovery services to all ranges of the medical field, from large hospitals to single physician practices to nursing homes to diagnostic centers.

 Chase Receivables focuses on our clients as well as their customers.
 Our Client Services Department consists of dedicated team members who are extensively trained in maintaining and building relationships with our clients.
 Their main commitment is to provide top quality service and develop strong client relationships.
 Our success depends on keeping the lines of communication open at all times with our clients.
 The Client Services Department is focused on responding directly and promptly to client requests and becoming a valued client resource.